 A couple of weeks ago I drove the kids to school.
-I travelled on the same road that I drive each day and passed the same houses and many of the same people doing their morning routine.
+I traveled on the same road that I drive each day and passed the same houses and many of the same people doing their morning routine.
 But last Friday I noticed something.
 A box that had been upright and open on the side of the road all week was different.
 It had been rotated, and the lid was closed.

 My brain immediately told me that someone had placed an empty box there and conditioned everyone to get used to seeing it as they travel their usual route.
 It’s a typical technique used by people who emplace explosives on the side of the roads.

-And it is crazy making.
+And it is crazy-making.